Pancakes and applesauce, together at last!

 Clean and quarter an apple, remove the core.
 Cut into thin slices about 1/8 – 1/4 inch.

-As pancakes become done (I get four at a time), place them in the oven on the warm cookie sheet to keep warm until all pancakes are ready.
+As pancakes finish, place them in the oven on the warm cookie sheet to keep warm until all pancakes are ready.

 Serve with pure maple syrup.
 A few fresh apple slices would also be great to serve.